Severe Malaria Pathogenesis and Neurodevelopmental Impairment after Malaria

 In a study that completed follow-up in 2018, neurodevelopmental and behavioral outcomes were evaluated in children with five types of severe malaria (CM, SMA, malaria with repeated seizures, respiratory distress and prostration).
 The children with severe malaria were recruited from; 1) the Paediatric Acute Care Unit (ACU) at Mulago National Referral and Teaching Hospital, Kampala, Uganda; 2) the Pediatric Emergency ward at Jinja Regional Referral District Hospital, Jinja, Uganda.

 The goal of the studies in Uganda included determining the factors impacting the:

 - Neurodevelopmental impairment (NDI) following severe malaria, in children with the five types of severe malaria treated with artesunate.

-It is anticipated that the results from this study will provide new knowledge about neurodevelopmental impairment (NDI) in malaria and the mechanisms through which this occurs in each of the five types of severe malaria.
-With this new knowledge, the project aims to develop interventions to prevent NDI in the millions of children annually who become ill with severe malaria.
+Results from this study provided new knowledge about neurodevelopmental impairment (NDI) in malaria and the mechanisms through which this occurs in each of the five types of severe malaria.
+Equipped with this new knowledge, the project intends to develop interventions to prevent NDI in the millions of children annually who become ill with severe malaria.
 The risk factors to be assessed are all potentially amenable to currently available medications or nutrients and it is therefore expected that the study conclusions will provide evidence to support clinical trials of adjunctive therapy in severe malaria specifically to prevent NDI.